simonmcmanus/speclate/README.md

 Portable specs that can render at build time, on the server or in the browser.

-This was originally built to support the LNUG website.

 ##Specs

-#Simple Page
+###Simple site spec

-A very simple spec looks like the following:
+A very simple site spec containing just one page looks like this:

 ```js
     var spec = {